21 Days, auditing?

 I recently learned how powerful foundry can be, not only for testing but also because of its different CLI tools.

-2. I recommend exporting a couple private keys and addresses to your environment variables.
+to launch a local node. - I recommend exporting a couple private keys and addresses to your environment variables.

 export PK1=0x00000000